cosminadrianpopescu/ng-cabled/README.md

 to write in each component (this code has to appear in each component subscribing to an observable).
 Ugh...
 Ugly, ugly, ugly.

-Now, compare this to this beauty:
+Now, compare this ugly thing with the following beauty:

 ### Ng-cabled way: